 Everything that needs electricity, from the light in your house to the gadgets that allow you to study this reviewer, is powered by a circuit.

-To study a circuit, we must first understand its features such as current, resistance, and voltage.
+To study a circuit, we must first understand its features, such as current, resistance, and voltage.

 - Current (I) refers to the amount of charge flowing through a circuit per unit of time.
 It is measured in amperes (amps).
-The faster the current flows, the greater the amount of electrical energy is being transferred to the electrical components.
+The faster the current flows, the greater the amount of electrical energy transferred to the electrical components.

 - Resistance (R) describes the amount of opposition to the current flowing in a circuit.
 It is measured in ohms (Ω).
 The higher the resistance, the lesser the current flow.